CengageLearningAustralia/DigitalPlatforms-CodingChallenge-Lumen/README.md

 ### Tier one

--   Develop endpoints to get a specific session by ID and to create a new session.
+-   Develop an endpoint to create a new session.
 A session should belong to a particular user and should have the following attributes:
     -   An ID
     -   A name for the session
     -   A date the session will occur
+-   Develop an endpoint to return a session by ID
--   Develop an endpoint to get all the user’s sessions.
+-   Develop an endpoint to get all of the user’s sessions.
 The results should be sorted from oldest to newest based on date provided.
 -   Users should not be able to access sessions that belong to other users.

 ### Tier two